HELPFUL IDEAS TO IMPLEMENT AN EFFECTIVE INTELLIGENCE OVERSIGHT PROGRAM

 4. Establish and maintain records to document when employees have received training, and to provide a mechanism to assure that those employees who missed training for operational or other reasons (e.g. leave, TDY) are trained at the earliest opportunity.

 5. Require the Intelligence Oversight officer to maintain copies of Executive Order 12333, DoD Directive 5240.01, DoD Manual 5240.01, DoD Directive 5148.13, and any service or organization specific implementing instructions.
 Encourage employees to review them periodically.
-It's a good idea to keep these documents in a folder separate from other documents or regulations.
+It is good practice to keep these documents in a folder separate from other documents or regulations.